jsa-aerial/aerobio/doc/install-doc.md

 Setting up modules, tools, and jobs...
 ```

 * Open another separate command window in which you can run the [aerobio](#aerobio-command) command.
-Assuming you have it on your command path, issue the following commands and they should output similar to what is shown.
+Assuming you have it on your command path, issue the following commands and they should output something similar to what is shown.

 ```sh
 $ aerobio this-job-does-not-exist